mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 Early on, I focused on the *falling asleep* part of the equation.
 It was only a few months in that I realized that *waking up* was also an important target for intervention.

-With respect to human sleep, there is no shortage of variables to play with.
+With respect to your sleep, there is no shortage of variables to play with.
 I tried a lot of things.
 In this blog, I'll blitz through various sleep interventions I've tried, in no particular order.
 For anyone working to keep a workable sleep schedule, maybe you'll come away with some new ideas to try out.
-Regardless, I hope my shotgun approach here might at least have some entertainment value.

 ## Alarm Clock